jan-osch/syncrow/README.md

 Real time file watching synchronization with sockets.

-## Getting started - Direct connection

-First install the package globally on both machines
+## Installation

 `$ npm install -g syncrow`

+## Using as a command line tool

+First install syncrow on both machines that you want to connect.

-Then start the application on a machine that will listen for connection.
+Then configure syncrow on machine that will be listening for connections
-This command will start a syncrow listening client in current directory.

-`user@machine1 $ syncrow  --listen`
+`user@machine1 $ syncrow init`

 Then you need to start the application on the second machine.
 In the following command you need to use the others machine IP